logo for the-organic-gardener.com on Organic Pest Control

 You have to be smart.

 There is no single one-size fits all solution for organic pest control.
-You have to integrate organic controls into routine gardening methods from the planning stage to harvest to storage.
+You have to integrate organic controls into routine gardening methods from the planning stage to harvest and storage.

 A FEW QUICK TIPS